-We offer “direct-admit” programs, meaning students with either a Bachelors or a Master’s degree may apply to be directly admitted into the Ph.D. program.
-We offer no terminal Master’s program, but students who enter without an MA and who fulfill all the requirements of the first two years of their PhD program will earn an MA degree on their way to the doctorate.
+We offer “direct-admit” programs, meaning students with either a Bachelor's or a Master’s degree may apply to be directly admitted into the PhD program.
+Students who enter without an MA and who fulfill all the requirements of the first two years of their PhD program may earn an MA degree on their way to the doctorate.

 The application deadline students who wish to be considered for a Fellowship: November 30